-The operation flip reflects a chord diagram with respect to a "mirror on the ceiling", reverses the orientations of the poles so that they are the same as they were originally, and adds a factor of $(-1)^m$, where m is the total number of marked points on the poles.
-The factor of $(-1)^m$ comes from the fact that reversing the orientation of one strand at a double point is the same as multiplying by a factor of (-1).
-See Figure 17.
+The associated graded operation flip reflects a chord diagram with respect to a "mirror on the ceiling"; then reverses the orientations of the poles so that they are oriented upwards, as in see Figure 17; and multiplies by a factor of $(-1)^m$ , where m is the total number of chord endings on the poles.
+The factor of $(-1)^m$ arises from the pole orientation reversals, as this changes the signs of any pole-strand double points.
+17.